kristinakoneva/guess-or-pass/README.md

 <img src="https://github.com/kristinakoneva/guess-or-pass/assets/83497391/19e31f1b-7893-4c64-826e-966a09de3ac3" width=50% height=50%/>
 <br/>
 <br/>
 Afterwards, depending on the previously chosen category, appropriate words will be displayed on the screen.
-Users can navigate between the words by using the "Pass" and "Guessed" buttons, by using swipe gestures (from left to right swipe indicates a corect guess and a right to left swipe indicates that the user wants to pass the word) or by tilting the phone forwards (correct guess) or backwards (for passing the word).
+Users can navigate between the words by using the "Pass" and "Guessed" buttons, by using swipe gestures (from left to right swipe indicates a correct guess and a right to left swipe indicates that the user wants to pass the word) or by tilting the phone forwards (correct guess) or backwards (for passing the word).
 Users can change the navigation type in the settings.
-By default all of them are enabled and if the users chooses a particular navigation type, the remaining ones will be disabled (and the "Pass" and "Guessed" buttons will be hidden if that's not the chosen type).
+By default, all of them are enabled and if the users chooses a particular navigation type, the remaining ones will be disabled (and the "Pass" and "Guessed" buttons will be hidden if that's not the chosen type).
 The 1 minute timer is displayed on the top left of this screen and on the top right there is an "End Game" button in case the user wants to finish the game prematurely before the 1 minute timer ends.
 <br/>
 <br/>